 We want to help our young patients avoid needing scoliosis surgery later in life, so we want to start active treatment as close to the time of diagnosis as possible.
 We don’t feel the need to watch and wait to see how a condition progresses; it’s enough that we know it’s virtually guaranteed to do so.

-We don’t waste valuable treatment time, we act.
-That action involves combining scoliosis-specific chiropractic, therapy, corrective bracing, and rehabilitation.
+We don’t waste valuable treatment time, we act quickly.
+That action involves combining scoliosis-specific chiropractic, therapy, corrective bracing, and rehabilitation to address different degrees of spinal curves based on the presented case.

 Based on my experience, even for juvenile patients, this approach can be highly effective.